OliverAbdulrahim/kotlin-asana/README.md

 ## Overview of features
 ### This library implements / supports:
-1. Declaratively working with custom fields, tasks, projects, and workspaces.
+1. Support for serializing and deserializing Tasks and their CustomFields into data objects.
 2. Automagically handles pagination, passing query parameters, and other intricate setup work for you!
-3. Searching for tasks within a workspace or project, with support for filters.
+3. Declaratively working with custom fields, tasks, projects, and workspaces.
-4. Enforces best practices for handling your access token.
+4. Searching for tasks within a workspace or project, with support for filters.
-5. Using projects as data tables, with support for serializing and deserializing Tasks and their CustomFields into data objects.
+5. Enforces best practices for handling your access token.

 ## Installation (with Maven)
 ### Add this project as a dependency